What’s a Dental Cavity?

 The best way to take care of your fillings is to treat them like the rest of your natural teeth.
 For example, brush your teeth at least twice a day, floss daily, pay attention to your gum line, avoid excessive sugary foods and soft drinks, which can lead to decay formation around or under your filling.

-The average price for a tooth filling is between $130 to $250 for a simple one to two surface filling and $250 to $400 for a three or more surface filling.
+The average tooth filling cost is between $130 to $250 for a simple one to two surface filling and $250 to $400 for a three or more surface filling.
 At Sydney CBD Dentistry, our dental fillings cost ranges from $150 to $350, depending on the complexity of the filling.